Skip to content

 How to override the flavor's Default root disk volume size

 If you don't specify custom value for the "Volume Size (GB)", that will be set to the root disk size of your selected Flavor.
 For more about the default root disk size you can refer to this documentation.
-We can override this value by entering our own custom value (in GB) and that is available as a Volume that is attach to the instance to enable persistent storage.
+We can override this value by entering our own custom value (in GiB) and that is available as a Volume that is attach to the instance to enable persistent storage.

 Flavor Tab